Skip to main content

 Phase Difference

-Phase difference refers to the difference in the phase of two waves at a given point in time.
-In diffraction, the phase difference between wavelets emanating from different parts of the slit affects the interference pattern observed.
-It is crucial for determining the conditions under which constructive or destructive interference occurs, which ultimately shapes the diffraction pattern.
+Phase difference refers to the difference in the phase of two waves at a given point in time, often measured in radians.
+In diffraction, the phase difference between wavelets emanating from different parts of a slit affects the interference pattern observed.
+A phase difference of 2π radians corresponds to a full cycle of the wave, while other values lead to constructive or destructive interference.

 Recommended video: